praekeltfoundation/molo/docs/features.rst

         - The ability to show a highlighted term in the results
         - Support for both Elastichsearch 1.x & 2.x

-            Search highlighting is only supported by the Elasticsearch backend.
+.. note:: Search highlighting is only supported by the Elasticsearch backend.

         You can use Elasticsearch 1 with the following settings::